osahondev/termii-nest-sdk/README.md

 ```

 ## Authentication
-Some API requests may require authentication. termii-nest-sdk handles authentication using an API key that's why when registering the sdk, we ask for the API key.
+Some Termii API requests require authentication.
+The SDK manages authentication using an API key, which must be provided during module registration.

 ## Usage
-Once configured, the SDK can be used in any service or controller.
+Once configured, the SDK can be utilized in any service or controller.

-### Importing and Using the SDK Service
+### Example: Sending an SMS Message

 ```typescript
 import { Injectable } from '@nestjs/common';